-Join Kent Winchester and me October 30 – November 3, 2017 for a five day Lake Powell Photography Workshop.
+Join Kent Winchester and me October 30 – November 3, 2018 for a five day Lake Powell Photography Workshop.
 This an unique adventure for photographers with a background in nature photography or desire to learn it.
-We’ll cruise on a 53 foot house boat and take along a powerboat for access to more remote sites.
+We’ll cruise on a luxury 53 foot house boat and take along a powerboat for access to more remote sites.
 We’ll also take short day hikes inland to reach even more photographic opportunities in the high desert of the Colorado Plateau.
 It will be an opportunity to create wonderful photographs and improve your photography.

 By joining this adventure you will be able to photograph, depending on the lake’s water level and weather conditions, the Anasazi Canyon, Cathedral Canyon, Cathedral in the Desert, Confluence Canyon, Cottonwood Canyon, Dominguez Butte, Escalante Canyon, Face Canyon, Gregory Butte, Gunsight Butte and Canyon, Labyrinth Canyon, Last Chance Canyon, Padre Bay with Cookie Jar & Weathering Pit Ridge, Rock Creek Canyon, Reflection Canyon and other sights along the way.
 We plan this adventure to arrive at the best spots at the best time of day to photograph them.